d3b4g/m4ng0n3l.github.io/_posts/2016-09-14-vulnhub-billy-madison.md

 ### Hacking tools in /opt

 Some interesting hacking tools/tips were also found in `/opt/bpatty`, `/opt/Sn1per` and `/opt/reconng`, all of which should be carefully backed up for later use :) and removal.
+Also included below are a couple of the other pretty sweet scripts in `/opt`.

 `/opt/bpatty`  - Brian's Pentesting and Technical Tips for You - pretty neat collection of thoughs, a decent read.
+Available on [github](https://github.com/braimee/bpatty).

-`/opt/Sn1per` - Scanner/Enumeration tool - Going to have to play around with this one, also available at https://github.com/1N3/Sn1per.
+`/opt/Sn1per` - Scanner/Enumeration tool - Going to have to play around with this one, also available on [github](https://github.com/1N3/Sn1per).

-`/opt/reconng` - Recon tool, great stuff, already included in Kali.
+`/opt/reconng` - Recon tool, great stuff, already included in Kali but available on [BitBucket](https://bitbucket.org/LaNMaSteR53/recon-ng)

+`/opt/honeyports` - Port based Honeypot script.
+Available on [github](https://github.com/securitygeneration/Honeyport)

+`/opt/rg` - RubberGlue Honeypot Available on [BitBucket](https://bitbucket.org/Zaeyx/rubberglue)

 ### GPG keys compromised